triton-inference-server/server/docs/client_libraries.md

 #### Ubuntu 18.04

-For Ubuntu, the dependencies and how to install them can be found in `Dockerfile.tritonsdk`.
+For Ubuntu, the dependencies and how to install them can be found in `Dockerfile.sdk`.
 The appropriate CUDA library must be installed if TRITON_ENABLE_GPU=OFF is not specified in the cmake.
 Follow the dockerfile closely till the cmake invocation.
 Also note that the dependency name may be different depending on the version of the